The Fry Chronicles

 We pick up with a young Stephen who starts out for a new direction after his youthful, indiscretions shall we say?
 Figuring things out he spends time as a student and also dabbling in teaching (which apparently almost became his career), his move from there to Queens College in Cambridge where he became a part of the Cambridge Footlights Dramatic Club where he met Laurie and Thompson among many other interesting and memorable characters.
 New loves, new experiences both good and not-quite so and all manner of quintessential collegiate experiences abounded.

-From there we follow his journey through work in radio voice-overs and television which led us to gems like his and Laurie’s collaborations in series like A Bit Of Fry And Laurie, Blackadder (with Atkinson) and Alfresco.
-He even wrote an award winning revision of the musical Me And My Girl which starred friend Emma Thompson at the opening and ran for nearly a decade after.
+From there we follow his journey through work in radio voice-overs and television which led us to gems like his and Laurie’s collaborations in series like A Bit Of Fry And Laurie, Blackadder (with the inimitable Rowan Atkinson) and Alfresco.
+He even wrote an award winning revision of the musical Me And My Girl which starred friend Emma Thompson at the opening and ran for nearly a decade after!

-Despite the interesting subject matter and delivery, there are times where you feel he could have put in perhaps less now and again as moments feel slightly slow.
-At times one thinks he could have expanded in other places and been shorter in others.
+Despite the interesting subject matter and delivery, there are times where I felt that he could have expanded in some places and been shorter in others.
 But even with this in mind, overall the book comes across as candid, engaging and ever amusing.
 Written with his characteristic wit and charm, the book reads very well and flows easily from start to finish as Fry’s unique charm keeps you from losing interest even at the dryest points.

-Ending just at the time when he heads in a direction that most all celebrities find hard to avoid – drug us, in this case cocaine – it is also unusual in that is starts at the low point where volume one ended and traverses a good, productive period and ends at the start of a darker time yet to come.
+Ending just at the time when he heads in a direction that most all celebrities find hard to avoid – drug use, in this case cocaine – it is also unusual in that is starts at the low point where volume one ended and traverses a good, productive period and ends at the start of a darker time yet to come.
 Before you wonder, he does indeed have a third volume planned which will delve into this part of his life and I look forward to reading it someday.